 11 representing pre-financing as defined in Art.
-105 (1) of the Implementing Rules to the Financial Regulation accounts for sub-programmes shall be opened in the name of the relevant Implementing Agency/CFCU in charge of financial management of the sub-programme in line with Art.
-13 of the MoU on the National Fund.
+105 (1) of the Implementing Rules to the Financial Regulation

 12 excluding the amount foreseen for Community Programmes

 13 representing pre-financing as defined in Art.
 105 (1) of the Implementing Rules to the Financial Regulation